bellingcat/auto-archiver/docs/source/how_to/run_instagrapi_server.md

   instagrapi-server
 ```

-This passes the /secrets/ directory to docker, so it can use your saved session file and credentials.
+This passes the /secrets/ directory to docker, which should contain the session file created from the first local run.

 ---